thomasbandit/WordPress-Conditional-Content/README.md

 	  This text is displayed for people who bought either a nice pair of shoes or a great fashionable coat.
 	[/if]

+### Nesting `if` statements

+You can nest statements but you have to use iteration.
+This has to do with the limitations of the built-in shortcode API.

+	[if qs="tonight:the-night"]

+	  Tonight's the night.

+	  [if2 qs="future:beautiful"]

+	    We create our own destiny every day we live.

+	  [/if2]

+	  [if2 qs="future:plastic;sheets"]

+	    I see sheets of plastic in your future.

+	  [/if2]

+	[/if]

+You can nest up to if4 (4 levels).

 ### To do's
 Planned for future releases: